varuntirumala1/home-ops/README.md

     ```sh
     talosctl -n <node-ip> upgrade --image factory.talos.dev/installer/<schematic-id>:<talos-ver>
     ```
-🩹**Note:** I applied the upgrade to GPU node/s with GPU specific schematic ID and also to regular nodes with regular schematic ID with just intel-ucode.
+🩹**Note:** I applied the upgrade to GPU node/s with GPU specific schematic ID and also to regular nodes with regular schematic ID with just intel-ucode and iscsi extension.

 7. Verify NVIDIA kernel modules and extensions are loaded
     ```sh